joeypiccola/PSPuppetCertificateStatus/readme.md

 ### Get-PuppetDBNode

-Query the PuppetDB.
-Use`-testExistnace` to simply return a `bool` for whether or not a node exists.
+Query the PuppetDB for a node.
+Use `-testExistnace` to simply return a `bool` for whether or not a node exists.

 ```powershell
 $getPuppetDBNodeSplat = @{